 Both the proprietary technology and the adoption of the technology by leaders in consumer electronics are differentiating factors for Summit.
 Our management believes that Summit is one of the only companies with the technical capabilities of transmitting high resolution, low latency, and speaker synchronization of wireless audio capable of supporting up to 8 channels.
-Premium consumer brands, like Bang & Olufsen, Harman International, a division of Samsung and LG Electronics have begun to adopt our technology as a valued feature in performance products.
+Premium consumer brands, like Bang & Olufsen, Harman International, a division of Samsung Electronics Co., Ltd. ("Samsung") and LG Electronics have begun to adopt our technology.